patriChiril/An-Annotated-Corpus-for-Gender-Stereotype-Detection-in-French-Tweets/README.md

 This repository contains the first French corpus annotated for gender stereotype detection (see [corpus_GenderStereotypes.csv](https://github.com/patriChiril/An-Annotated-Corpus-for-Gender-Stereotype-Detection-in-French-Tweets/blob/main/corpus_GenderStereotypes.csv)) composed of about 9,200 tweets.
 The file [nonAnnotated.csv](https://github.com/patriChiril/An-Annotated-Corpus-for-Sexism-Detection-in-French-Tweets/blob/master/nonAnnotated.csv) contains all the collected data (the gender stereotype corpus is a subset of it).

 Gender stereotypes are schematic and globalizing representations that attribute supposedly *natural* and *normal* characteristics (psychological traits, behaviours, social roles or activities) to women and men.
 Gender stereotypes have different and independent components (i.e., trait descriptors, physical characteristics, role behaviours and occupational status).
-Both these definitions lead us to the creation of the following 3 categories of stereotypes:
+Both these definitions lead us to the creation of the three categories of stereotypes presented in the following.
+Below, in order to better protect the privacy of the Twitter users, instead of presenting direct quotations from the French tweets, we only provide their English translations.

 * **Physical characteristics** are related to physical strength or aspect.
 For example, the message:
 ```